What is prostate cancer?

 DRE and PSA test blend to help detect prostate cancer at initial stages.
 The additional tests that are recommended after DRE and PSA are as follows.

 - Prostate tissue sample test- For additional examination, doctors suggest opting for a procedure that involves collecting prostate tissue cell samples.
-This method is called as prostate biopsy.
+This method is called a prostate biopsy.
 Doctors make use of a miniature needle to collect the tissue sample.
 Lab analysis helps to determine the presence of cancerous cells in the prostate.

 - MRI fusion– MRI fusion plays a requisite role in the examination and detection of cancer cells while performing Ultrasound and prostate biopsy.

-Determination of the behavior of the prostate cancer
+Determination of the behavior of prostate cancer

 Analyzing the affected regions of the cancer